intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/documentation.md

 # Documentation Guide

-Here list several writing tips or rules you could refer to if you want to revise or add documents for BigDL documentation.
+Here list several writing tips and guidelines you could refer to if you want to add/modify documents for BigDL documentation.
 The source code of our documentation is available [here](https://github.com/intel-analytics/BigDL/tree/main/docs/readthedocs).

 ```eval_rst
 .. tip::